 Coordinate Care of WA members are provided free annual BGC memberships by going to their local Clubs and identifying themselves as CCW members.
 The annual membership includes after-school activities, including healthy lifestyles program, mentoring and homework assistance..

 Boys & Girls Clubs of Benton and Franklin Counties

 - Virtual Club created this year to support members while protecting public health.

 - 3 Healthy Lifestyle Videos are being created and shared with all Club members.

 - Videos will be presented by “Coordinated Care of WA” with logo.

 Boys & Girls Clubs of King County

 - Each day youth are participating in active play through sports clinics, afternoon games time, or breaks from remote learning work.

-- Club Staff have increased emphasis on social-emotional, as many youth are navigating confusing new systems which have led to increase behavioral health challenges.
+- Club Staff have increased emphasis on social and emotional wellbeing, as many youth are navigating confusing new systems which have led to increase behavioral health challenges.

 - Typical Activities have been adapted to protect public health.